Student Code of Conduct

 e.
 The student will be notified of the discipline imposed, either orally following the hearing or sent in writing within five (5) working days of the hearing.

-Students receiving a discipline decision from the Dean of Students or a Hearing Committee may request an appeal.
+Accused students receiving a discipline decision from the Dean of Students or a Hearing Committee may request an appeal.
+In cases for which the charges are related to sexual assault, including but not limited to sexual harassment and relationship violence, the witness/victim will also have this right.
 Any such request must be made in writing to the Vice President of Student Services within three (3) working days after notification of the decision.

 1. Contents of the Appeal Request.